Neck roast with rosemary potatoes

 preparation

-Prepare the ceramic grill (or smoker) for indirect grilling on two levels at 120 to 140 °C. Place the meat on the grill and place the potatoes underneath.
+Prepare the ceramic grill (or smoker) for indirect grilling on two levels at 120 to 140 °C. Place the meat on the grill rack and the potatoes underneath.
 The meat juices should be able to drip onto the potatoes.

 Recipe by Elmar Fetscher